 EVENTS AND TRADITIONS

 ● The Children’s Carnival: being a real institution established in the 1960s, this carnival provides that for about a week kids attending primary school ‘rule’ the town.
 The mayor and the council are elected and they are helped by other figures, such as firemen, policemen and doctors.
-During the whole period various activities, such as float parades, food and wines events and the launch of globes, are organised.
+Don’t miss the balloon launch, the float parade and the distribution of polenta and sausages at the end of the event.

 FOR THE LITTLE ONES

-At Col de Joux, during the summer, the Fiabosco playground is open: here kids can enjoy trampolines and inflatable games.
-Kids can also enjoy the swimming-pool of the sport centre (two of them are indoor and two outdoor).
+At Col de Joux, during the summer, the Fiabosco playground is open: here kids can enjoy several attractions.
+Kids can also enjoy the swimming-pools of the sport centre (two of them are indoor and two outdoor).

 Various summer events are dedicated to the little ones, from shows to educational and fun activities.

 The strolls that one can have in Saint-Vincent and its surrounding are mainly easy and panoramic, thus they are suitable for kids too.
-These paths can be discovered on foot, by e-bike or while riding a horse.
+These paths can be discovered on foot, while riding a horse and some of them even by e-bike.

-During the winter the activities conceived for kids include shows with Santa in the town centre or activities organised on the ice rink in the pedestrian area.
+At Christmas time the activities conceived for kids include shows with Santa Claus in the town centre and an ice rink in the pedestrian area.

 ● Altitude: 600 m